Skip to content

 Real Estate Vs. Stocks, ETFs, And Crypto

 From what we’ve seen, people usually shift to real estate investments after realizing stocks can swing wildly and crypto’s even more unpredictable.
-A typical diversified portfolio has maybe 10–25% allocated to real estate for long-term stability.
-We’ve walked through this strategy with folks who initially went all-in on crypto and later rebalanced into tangible assets after feeling the volatility.
+A typical diversified portfolio has 25% allocated to real estate for stability and growth.

 The Paycheck-To-Paycheck Crisis Breakdown